jwyk/tp/docs/UserGuide.md

 After selecting a deck, you will proceed to select a Blind level:
 - `1.
 Accept Blind`
 - `2.
 Reject Blind`

 ---
+Enter `1` to accept the current blind and proceed to the game, or `2` to reject the current blind and select a different one.

 ### Game Screen
 ![Game Screen](game_screen.png)